How To Manage Relationship Anxieties

 2. Be ready for disagreements: During times of stress, couples will likely argue.
 Listen to what your partner is saying.
 Understand the person’s concerns and feelings.
 If you feel you are getting angry or upset, give yourself some time and take a few deep breaths before you react.

-3. Consider the source of their stress: If you’re in an argument with your partner, it may be possible that the source of the problem was you (or something you did) that upset them.
-Think about what may be causing the tension in your relationship and work to address the real reason they’re feeling stressed.
+3. Consider the source of their stress: If you’re in an argument with your partner, it may be possible that the source of the problem was you or something you did that upset them.
+Think about what may be causing the tension in your relationship and work to address the real problems.

-5. Talk about what’s going well: It is important to acknowledge the things that cause relationship stress and things that are going well.
-Take a moment with your partner for each of you to talk about what is going well in the relationship and the impact it has on you.
-Try to make overt expressions of gratitude when you see your partner doing something that you appreciate.
+6. Talk about what’s going well: It is important to acknowledge the things that are going well.
+Take a moment with your partner to talk about what is going well in the relationship and the impact it has on you.
+Make expressions of gratitude when you see your partner doing something that you like.
+This will make the other person much happier.

-6. Tackle one conflict at a time: Bringing in multiple argument topics can feel confusing and frustrating.
-By limiting your discussion to one issue at a time, you can focus on one particular issue and get closer to understanding the other person’s viewpoint.
+7. Tackle one conflict at a time: Bringing in multiple argument topics can feel confusing and frustrating.
+By limiting your discussion to one issue at a time, you can focus on one issue and get closer to understanding the other person’s viewpoint.
+This is very important when it comes to managing your finances.

 How You Can End a Relationship

-1. Give it some time: You will feel a little sad and you will not want to do anything, however things will get better as time goes by.
+1. Give it some time: You will feel a little sad and you will not want to do anything, however things will get better as it goes by.
 Eventually, things will get back to normal.
+You have to be patient.

 2. Develop new friendships: You could do some volunteer work to meet other people and make new friends.
 Helping others will help you to feel better.
 Go to your local charity groups and see what kinds of volunteer activities are available that you would enjoy doing.